tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/network-firewall-stateless-rule-group.md

-# Stateless Network Firewall rule group should not be empty
+# Stateless Network Firewall rule group should not be empty in AWS Network Firewall

 | Provider            | Category                                         |
 |---------------------|--------------------------------------------------|